What is albendazole?

 Where can I find more information about albendazole?

-- Recommendations on the HIV-related use of albendazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related use of albendazole, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).
 The Patient Counseling Information section of the label includes information for people taking albendazole.